bitrise-io/devcenter/_articles/en/reviews/build-trigger-api-draft.md

 ### Git related params:

 * `branch` (string): The (Source) Branch to build.
 In the case of a standard git commit this is the branch of the commit.
-In the case of a Pull Request build this is the source branch, the one the PR was started from.
+In the case of a Pull Request build this is the source branch of the PR.
 * `tag` (string): The git Tag to build.
 * `commit_hash` (string): The git commit hash to build.
 * `commit_message` (string): The git commit message (or build's message).

 ### Bitrise-specific params:

 * `workflow_id`: (string): Force the use of the specified workflow ID.
-If not defined then the workflow will be selected based on the project's [Trigger Map config](/webhooks/trigger-map/).
+If not defined then the workflow will be selected based on the project's [Trigger Map configuration](/webhooks/trigger-map/).
 * `environments` (array of objects): See the [Specify Environment Variables](#specify-environment-variables) section for more info about the `environments` objects.
-* `skip_git_status_report` (bool): Skip sending build status for the connected git provider
+* `skip_git_status_report` (bool): Skip sending build status to the connected git provider.

 ### Pull Request specific params:

-* `branch_dest` (string): Used only for Pull Request builds: the destination/target branch of the Pull Request, the one the PR will be merged _into_.
+* `branch_dest` (string): Used only for Pull Request builds: the destination/target branch of the Pull Request.
+The PR will be merged into this branch.
   Example: `master`.
 * `pull_request_id` (int): Pull Request ID on the source code hosting system (for example, the PR number on GitHub).
 * `pull_request_repository_url` (string): repository url from where the Pull Request is sent.
 For example, if the PR is created from a fork this should be the fork's URL.